 I joined the WLSWA Board in September 2016.
 I am a lawyer at Clayton Utz specialising in construction and major projects.
 Clayton Utz assists WLSWA with Criminal Injuries Compensation applications on a pro bono basis and I supervise each of those pro bono matters.
 I joined the Board because I wanted to become more involved in supporting the WLSWA and the fantastic role it plays in supporting disadvantaged women in WA by improving their access to justice.

 Eduardo Farate (Ordinary Member)

-I joined the WLCWA Board in October 2017.
+I joined the WLSWA Board in October 2017.
 I am currently the Principal Policy and Planning Officer, Cultural Diversity, for the Department of Communities.
 I have previously worked as a Family Court Counsellor at the Family Court of Western Australia, and as a counsellor in private practice.
 I hold a Bachelor of Social Work (Honours) and have a keen interest in multicultural issues, as demonstrated by my PhD research and previous Masters of Social Work (2000) research.
-Joining the board of the WLCWA gave me an opportunity to support the critical work that this organisation undertakes with women in WA, including those of cultural and linguistically diverse backgrounds.
+Joining the board of the WLSWA gave me an opportunity to support the critical work that this organisation undertakes with women in WA, including those of cultural and linguistically diverse backgrounds.

 Marnie Williams (Ordinary Member)

-I joined the WLCWA Board in early 2015 acting as secretary until 2016, deputy chair until 2017 and taking over as Chairperson in early 2017 until mid 2018.
+I joined the WLSWA Board in early 2015 acting as secretary until 2016, deputy chair until 2017 and taking over as Chairperson in early 2017 until mid 2018.
 Since joining the Board I have transitioned from working in the refugee sector as a trauma counsellor, to working as a lawyer for the Aboriginal Family Law Service.
 My areas of work are family law, child protection and criminal injuries compensation for victims of family violence.
 I currently live in Carnarvon in the Gascoyne region, enjoying the change of scenery that comes with rural and remote work.